STEVE INSKEEP, Host:

-NPR's Dina Temple-Raston reports on what happens now that he's exposed.
+INSKEEP: NPR's Dina Temple-Raston reports on what happens now that he's exposed.

-"We'll continue saying the bombs are ours, not yours," the cable quotes President Saleh as telling Petraeus.
+DINA TEMPLE: "We'll continue saying the bombs are ours, not yours," the cable quotes President Saleh as telling Petraeus.
 Then one of his aides interrupted and joked about Saleh lying to his own parliament about the strikes.

-TEMPLE-RASTON: Gregory Johnsen is a Yemen expert at Princeton University.
+TEMPLE: Gregory Johnsen is a Yemen expert at Princeton University.

-Again, Gregory Johnsen.
+TEMPLE: Again, Gregory Johnsen.

-PROF. JOHNSEN: One of the issues that al-Qaida in the Arabian Peninsula has had with the Yemeni government, is that it claims over and over, that the Yemen government doesn't uphold what it calls Sharia law or Islamic law.
+PROF: One of the issues that al-Qaida in the Arabian Peninsula has had with the Yemeni government, is that it claims over and over, that the Yemen government doesn't uphold what it calls Sharia law or Islamic law.
 So for them to be able to position the president as someone who drinks whiskey, who jokes about whiskey, this will be something that really fits seamlessly into the narrative that they've been peddling for the past several years.

-Yemenis chew a stimulant called khat every afternoon, and that's when they share the news of the day and talk politics.
+TEMPLE: Yemenis chew a stimulant called khat every afternoon, and that's when they share the news of the day and talk politics.

-Dr. BOUCEK: The fact that every day there is a built in block of hours, you know, during khat chews for people to get together and talk and discuss, I'm sure this will be the essential part of discussions for khat chews for, you know, the coming weeks.
+BOUCEK: The fact that every day there is a built in block of hours, you know, during khat chews for people to get together and talk and discuss, I'm sure this will be the essential part of discussions for khat chews for, you know, the coming weeks.

-TEMPLE-RASTON: Will Yemenis understand what the cables are?
+TEMPLE: Will Yemenis understand what the cables are?

-Dr. BOUCEK: I doubt that very many Yemenis are going to appreciate that this is how the State Department does business.
+BOUCEK: I doubt that very many Yemenis are going to appreciate that this is how the State Department does business.
 But that's not really the point.
 I think the point is, this portrays a relationship that most Yemenis, I think, are ready to believe.
 You know, and this backs up those suspicions.

-Dina Temple-Raston, NPR News.
+TEMPLE: Dina Temple-Raston, NPR News.

 INSKEEP: By the way, Yemen's foreign ministry calls the leaked cables inaccurate.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.